Shakespeare Summer School

 The theme of the morning lecture programme is Truth and Fiction.
 Lectures will open up new connections both within and beyond the works.
-Speakers in 2014 included such eminent Shakespeareans as Catherine Belsey, Kate McLuskie and Catherine Alexander, as well as members from the English faculty in Cambridge.
+Speakers will include such eminent Shakespeareans as Catherine Belsey, Kate McLuskie and Catherine Alexander, as well as Martin Best, lutenist with the Royal Shakespeare Company..

 These lectures are broader in scope and include introductions to the optional excursions.